Catholic Church backed DACA because it "needs illegal aliens," Bannon says

 Bannon also said he didn’t agree with Trump’s decision — and that “the guys in the far-right” and “on the conservative side” were “not happy” with it either — but understood “how [Trump] struggled with it.”

-Bannon's comments also marked just his second prominent interview, and his first televised one, since leaving the White House last month, an exit that capped a rocky tenure in which he was a central figure in a power struggle to influence the often unpredictable president.
+Bannon's comments was also just his second prominent interview, and his first televised one, since leaving the White House last month, an exit that capped a rocky tenure in which he was a central figure in a power struggle over influencing an often unpredictable president.

 Critics saw Bannon as the driving force behind Trump's more nationalistic policies and rhetoric, most recently the president's comments on a white supremacist attack in Charlottesville, Virginia.